syncthing/docs/users/config.rst

     .. warning::
         Enabling this is highly discouraged - use at your own risk.
 You have been warned.

-    When set to true, this device will pretend not to see instructions to delete files from other devices.
+    When set to ``true``, this device will pretend not to see instructions to delete files from other devices.

 scanProgressIntervalS